palantir/tslint-react/README.md

   ```
 - `jsx-ban-props` (since v2.3.0)
   - Allows blacklisting of props in JSX with an optional explanatory message in the reported failure.
+- `jsx-boolean-value`
+  - When using a boolean attribute in JSX, you can set the attribute value to true or omit the value.
+This rule will enforce one or the other to keep consistency in your code.
+  - Rule options: `always`, `never`
+  - Default is set to `never`
 - `jsx-curly-spacing` (since v1.1.0)
   - Requires _or_ bans spaces between curly brace characters in JSX.
   - Rule options: `["always", "never"]`